jimdough/Roadmaster/blog/wp-content/plugins/youtube-embed/readme.txt

 6. The default visual editor options with the YouTube Embed button

 == Changelog ==

+= 4.1.1 =
+* Bug fix: Corrected settings URL in plugin meta.
+* Bug fix: If plugin has never run before, ensure a default options array is generated.
+* Maintenance: Removed donation options and updated branding.

+= 4.1 =
+* Enhancement: Added 'Plays inline' option for iOS devices.
+* Enhancement: Added extra Closed Caption option to better reflect how YouTube works - either on, off, or user default.
+* Enhancement: Added new option to force HTML5 playback (if available).
+This is an undocumented feature and, as such, may not actually work, depending on YouTube's current mood.
+If YouTube aren't going to support it then I'm certainly not going to so please don't shout if it doesn't work.
+* Enhancement: Lovely new icons for the lists page.
+* Enhancement: Improved the layout of the demo video on the profiles page.
+* Enhancement: Added a count to the profiles and lists screen to indicate how many are set up.
+Also showed on drop-down which of the profiles/lists are not defined.
+* Enhancement: Changes made to add compatibility with a3 lazy load.
+* Enhancement: Removed the caching - it created the output up to 3 times quicker but when that's 0.005 seconds it's not worth the hassle that comes with it.
+I started making performance improvements to compensate then realised it was such a big change that it would be best spun off as it's own seperate update - version 4.2.
+Look out for it.
+* Enhancement: Removed limitation of only being able to display up to 30 lists or profiles.
+* Enhancement: When you can select a profile from another screen (e.g. defining a profile to an alternative shortcode) then only defined profiles will be listed.
+* Enhancement: Added general option to specify the YouTube interface language as well as to suppress debug output in the resulting code.
+* Enhancement: Fixed validation errors against thumbnails.
+* Enhancement: Changed the "Frameborder" option to a more general "Improve Validation" which does, well, just that.
+It improves the generated markup so that it will validate better (if that's your bag).
+* Enhancement: Added option to use a third party script to handle content resizing.
+Implemented [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer "iFrame Resizer") v3.5.1 and [FitVids.js](https://github.com/davatron5000/FitVids.js "FitVids.js") 1.1.
+* Enhancement: If another plugin is using the same shortcode as this I now output a prompt in the admin area.
+Also added a setting to turn off this prompt just in case you're using the secondary shortcode and are happy for this.
+* Enhancement: Re-written code for help screens, including adding more information and additional tabs.
+* Maintenance: Moved the settings page to, well, the Settings menu option.
+It makes sense.
+* Maintenence: Removed the enable of the JS API, which is now deprecated.
+* Maintenance: Improved the admin screen output code - had made it more WordPress standard in version 4 but got some of the code wrong.

+= 4.0.2 =
+* Maintenance: Not really a bug, but in some circumstances I wasn't initialising a variable used when generating the embed code.
+It worked fine but wasn't best practise so fixed.
+Sloppy.
+* Maintenance: Modified the default parameters so new user videos should appear with the same options as on YouTube itself.
+Consistent.
+* Maintenance: I ABSOLUTELY refuse to call this a bug.
+But I was calling get_the_excerpt() to build some of the video meta data.
+For some reason, still unknown to me, other plugins were crashing as a result of it.
+I've removed it for now but am investigating the cause.
+Frustrating.
+* Enhancement: WMODE is now only added to the embed URL if it's anything other than the default.
+Shrinkage.

+= 4.0.1 =
+* Maintenance: Left some debug code in by mistake.
+Doh.
+Sometimes I'd forget my own head if it wasn't screwed on....
+Apologies to those affected.

+= 4.0 =
+* Maintenance: Removed a number of redundant/broken features.
+[Learn more](http://www.artiss.co.uk/youtube-embed-removed-features "Removed Features").
+* Maintenance: Updated download link to use KeepVid.
+* Maintenance: Re-written admin screen to use WordPress standard method of displaying settings.
+Oh, and the widget settings too.
+* Maintenance: ...speaking of which, revised the options available to widgets.
+* Maintenance: Merged many of the files where there wasn't a huge amount of content.
+* Maintenance: Renamed menu slugs as they were too generic and may cause clashes with other plugins or themes that are silly enough to do the same thing.
+* Enhancement: Revised profile screen to make it clearer, via the art of the icon, which parameters are compatible with which embed type.
+* Enhancement: If you go a bit "ape" with the parameters and manual playlists, it's possible to exceed the URL size limit.
+I've now put a check in place to report this, if it occurs.
+* Enhancement: Added modest branding as a parameter (before was only selectable via the profile screen).
+* Enhancement: Improved the meta data.
+* Bugs: Many of them.
+Fixed.
+Hoorah.

+= 3.3.5 =
+* Maintenance: Added missing text domain, ready for automatic translation.

+= 3.3.4 =
+* Maintenance: Updated admin screen headings for compatibility with 4.3.
+* Maintenance: Updated demo video on profile page.
+Just because.
+* Bug: Fixed (I hope) the problem with the editor button not appearing for some users.
+Thanks to Mark Aarhus for getting to the bottom of this for me.
+* Enhancement: Added donation link to plugin meta.
+Because I'm worth it.

 = 3.3.3 =
 * Maintenance: Now working with newer playlist IDs (README instructions chaneged to reflect how to do this)